HumpbackLab/LetsFly/README.md

 3. Map it to the appropriate CRSF data array index

 ### Joystick Configuration
 Customize joystick sensitivity and appearance using XML attributes in the layout files.
+You can use these custom attributes:
+- `joystickBackgroundColor`: Background color of the joystick
+- `joystickInnerCircleColor`: Color of the inner circle
+- `joystickButtonColor`: Color of the button

+### Switch Styling
+The arm switch now features enhanced visual feedback with a more intuitive color scheme.

 ## Troubleshooting

 - **Connection Issues**: Ensure USB permissions are granted and CH34x driver is properly configured
 - **Gyroscope Not Responding**: Check that gyroscope permissions are granted
 - **Controls Not Working**: Verify CRSF protocol settings match your RC hardware
+- **UI Issues**: If experiencing UI display anomalies, try restarting the app

 ## Contributing